 Influenza activity remains low across the state of Texas.
-Compared to the previous week, percentage of patient visits due to influenza-like illness (ILI) and the percentage of specimens testing positive for influenza reported by hospital laboratories slightly increased.
+Compared to the previous week, the percentage of specimens testing positive for influenza reported by hospital laboratories slightly decreased.
+Hospital and Public Health laboratories detected majority Influenza B viruses this week.
+The percentage of patient visits due to influenza-like illness (ILI) has slightly decreased.
 No influenza-associated pediatric deaths were reported.
-One ILI outbreak was reported.
-In addition to flu, other respiratory viruses-especially rhinovirus/enterovirus-were detected in Texas during week 40.
+No influenza-associated outbreaks were reported.
+In Texas, rhino/enterovirus continues to be the most frequently detected non-flu respiratory virus and RSV activity is increasing.